danielmuszkiet/robofriends/README.md

 # Robofriends
-A simple react app with searchfield
+A simple react app with searchfield for searching robots

 ## Try It
+1. clone repo
-1. npm install
+2. npm install
-2. npm start
+3. npm start